Austron 2100F LORAN-C Frequency Monitor

 The 2 RF amplifiers (small PCBs) also are on a bus so one of

-be moved to the top for alignment.
-The bottom small PCB
+them can be moved to the top for alignment.
+The bottom

 2084 Multifilter

-surrounded by high power military digital radio stations.
-By
+high power military digital radio stations.
+By filtering out

-filtering out these stations the interference they cause can be
+these stations the interference they cause can be reduced.

 The A.C. power input connector looks like a standard american 3

-plug recessed in a cylinder, so a special line cord is needed for
+prong plug recessed in a cylinder, so a special line cord is

-power.
-Made from an extension cord by cutting off a small
+needed for power.
+Made from an extension cord by cutting off

 Here is a 0 to 200 kHz